-The Master's program "Educational Quality in Developing Countries" is currently running in its fourth cycle.
+The Master's program "Educational Quality in Developing Countries" is currently running in its fifth cycle (2021-2023).

 The programme consists of 15 modules, including the participants' work experience (Module 11) and the Master's Thesis (Module 15).

 The Master’s programme consists of 15 modules, including the participants’ work experience (Module 11) and the Master’s Thesis (Module 15).
 The modules form content-related groups:

 Modules 1 and 2 >Education and Normativity I and II< gives an introduction to theories on the religious and non-religious foundations of schooling.
 The basics of the theory of education from the perspective of educational science will be presented systematically in a summary lecture (Education and Normativity I).
 Education and Normativity II explains historical and systematic perspectives on the normativity of education, thereby placing special emphasis on the Protestant and Catholic understanding of education as well as on Muslim perspectives.

 Modules 3, 4, and 5 >Theories of Educational Quality I, II and III< reflect the educational scientific discourse on educational quality from a systematic perspective.
 The overview lecture (Theories of Educational Quality I) introduces the scientific discourse on educational quality, while the seminars (Theories of Educational Quality II and III) focus on the two school quality dimensions: single school and system quality as well as teaching quality.